• Skip to primary navigation

 Instructions

-• Arrange the beet slices on a big plate.
+• Arrange the beet slices on a big plate and add arugula leaves on top.

-• In a small bowl, mix all the dressing ingredients.
+• In a small bowl, combine all the dressing ingredients and pour the mixture over the beets and arugula.

 More Vegan Recipes

-Filed Under: Dinner, Holidays, Rosh HaShanah, Salads, Vegan Tagged With: Beet
+Filed Under: Dinner, Gluten Free, Hanukah, Holidays, Rosh HaShanah, Salads, Shavuot, Sukkot, Tu BiShvat, Vegan Tagged With: Beet

 Subscribe